 It’s important to note that some secured credit cards can be more costly than they are worth.
 In addition to an annual fee, some may also charge a monthly fee, or require the consumer to buy monthly ‘insurance’ for the card.
 If those stipulations apply, skip that card and look for one that doesn’t have fees to diminish the amount of available credit.
 As with all financial transactions, it’s important to read the fine print and understand all the details before committing to a secured credit card.

-Unsecured Credit Cards — These are what most consumers think of when they think of credit cards.
+These are what most consumers think of when they think of credit cards.
 A borrower applies for a card, and after their credit is reviewed, they are either rejected or approved for a credit card with a pre-determined credit limit, which could be anywhere from a few hundred to many thousands of dollars.
-There is no deposit required; the only thing required of the borrower is the promise to make payments on time, every month.
-The terms of unsecured credit cards vary widely, and may include an annual fee, late charges for missing payment dates and fees for exceeding the credit limit.
+There is no deposit requirement; the only thing required of the borrower is the promise to make payments on time, every month.
+The terms of unsecured credit cards vary widely, and may include an annual fee, late charges and overlimit fees.

 While a credit card is an important financial tool to have available for things like renting a car or booking an airline flight, it can also lead to overspending and financial hardship if not used carefully.
 Additionally, consumers must be mindful of their credit cards’ interest rates, as well as fees associated with the cards.

-Prepaid Cards — Prepaid cards are general use cards that are “loaded” with a cash deposit.
-Once the amount of that deposit is spent, the card is useless until it’s reloaded with more cash.
-Prepaid cards can be used like credit cards to make purchases and pay bills both in-store and online.
+Prepaid cards are general use cards “loaded” with a cash deposit.
+Once the consumer spends the deposited amount, the card is useless until they reload it with more cash.
+Consumers can use prepaid cards like credit cards to make purchases and pay bills both in-store and online.

 At first glance, it may sound like prepaid cards are the same as secured credit cards, because the amount one can spend is based on a corresponding deposit.
 While similar, there is one very important difference between secured credit cards and prepaid cards: using prepaid cards does not affect a consumer’s credit in any way, positive or negative.
 Depending on someone’s ultimate financial goals, this can be a good or a bad thing.
 If the goal is to establish or rebuild credit, a prepaid card is not the best choice.
 However, if a consumer knows they have a problem controlling their use of a credit card, a prepaid card allows the convenience and security of using a card to shop, without the risk of overspending.